-\paragraph{Data-driven baseline and hypotheses} The baseline was a neural network described in prior work that learned a mapping from EMG features to the reference kinematics~\citep{jiang2013accurate}.
-The training data was the same for our framework and the baseline and we trained the model to match the performance reported in ~\citep{jiang2013accurate}.
-To ensure a fair comparison, a PD controller was added in cascade to track the joint position predicted by the baseline $q_{r}$.
-This controller had constant high stiffness ($K_{B} = 100 N/rad$) to support accurate motion tracking and perturbation rejection.
-The damping gain was computed assuming a critically damped system: $D_{B} = \sqrt{K_{B}/4} Ns/rad$~\citep{kronander2013learning}.
-For the baseline, $q_{f}$ indicates the output position when tracking $q_{r}$ with $K_{B}$ and $D_{B}$.
-The choice of this baseline is motivated by the fact that existing methods that include muscle-tendon models do not use the stiffness directly computed from the muscle-tendon states, but the joint stiffness is usually tuned to achieve stability and position tracking during an offline training phase.
-This is in principle equivalent to our chosen baseline that uses a high-stiffness position controller.
-We experimentally evaluated the following hypotheses by comparing our framework (M) with the baseline (B): \begin{itemize} \item \textbf{H1)} M achieves comparable or higher performance than B in the absence of a perturbation field, and outperforms B when the user has to interact with perturbations; \item \textbf{H2)} Regulation of joint stiffness and damping makes the interaction with the external perturbation more predictable: it is an effective strategy to adapt to perturbations; \item \textbf{H3)} M enables the user to better understand the properties of the perturbation field. \end{itemize}
+The baseline framework built on a neural network (NN) that learned a mapping from EMG signals to the reference kinematics~\cite{jiang2013accurate}.
+The same training data was used for our framework and the baseline that was trained to match the performance reported in~\cite{jiang2013accurate}.
+To ensure accurate motion tracking and perturbation rejection, a high-stiffness PD controller was added in cascade to the NN to track the joint position $q_{r}$ predicted by the NN.
+This controller had constant high stiffness ($K_{B} = 100 [N/rad]$) and damping computed assuming a critically damped system ($D_{B} = \sqrt{K_{B}/4} [Ns/rad]$)~\cite{kronander2013learning}.
+Also, $q_{f}$ was the output position when tracking $q_{r}$ with $K_{B}$ and $D_{B}$.
+The choice of baseline was motivated by the fact that NN-based (regression) methods are the state of the art for the control of prostheses.
+Also, existing methods that do include MTUs do not directly use the stiffness computed by the MTUs; the joint stiffness is instead tuned for stable position tracking during a separate calibration phase, which is, in principle, equivalent to the use of a high-stiffness position controller in our baseline.

-\paragraph{Evaluation procedure} M and B were tested on separate days to avoid muscle tiredness and involuntary bias based on the order of training/evaluation.
-At the beginning of the experiment, the subject was told that different motor control strategies can be explored, e.g., relaxed movement and changing muscle co-activation, but the subject had no prior knowledge of M or B.